DawnDesign7/my-portfolio/README.md

   Dawn Ndemo

 ## Project Description
-  This is a landing page for my portfolio, which is an academic project as Moringa school
+  This is a landing page for my portfolio, which is an academic project at Moringa school

 ## Project setup instructions
   git clone https://github.com/DawnDesign7/my-portfolio

   cd PortfolioIP

   atom .

 ## link to live site on GitHub Pages